|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 Satellites by definition are above and outside the earth’s atmosphere, and move along curved paths that circle the globe called orbits.
 Two objects in the vacuum of space will interact with each other, relative to their respective masses, their velocities, and the distances between them.
 In order to maintain a consistent orbit around the earth, satellites will need move along their orbital paths at different speeds depending on their orbital distance from the earth – moving too slow would result in the satellite crashing back into the earth’s atmosphere, while moving too fast would result in the satellite breaking orbit and flying freely into space.
 In addition to variable speeds based on their distance from the earth, the further a satellite is from the earth, the longer it’s circular orbital path.

-The differences in speeds and the length a satellite has to travel in orbit, combined with the fact the earth spins on its access, result in extremely different experiences when satellites are viewed from a relative location on the earth’s surface.
+The differences in speeds and the length a satellite has to travel in orbit, combined with the fact the earth spins on its axis, result in extremely different experiences when satellites are viewed from a relative location on the earth’s surface.
 If a single satellite is orbiting close to the earth, it may only be “viewable” for a short period of time from any given point on the earth’s surface.
 If a single satellite is orbiting close to the earth along a predefined path that does not change – along the earth’s equator for example – it may never be “viewable” from certain angles, such as from areas near the earth’s poles.

 Inversely, the further away from the earth a single satellite orbits, the wider the viewing angle it may have, meaning it may be more consistently reachable from any given point on the earth.
 However, the speed at which a satellite may orbit the earth at a further distance might dictate that the satellite may be unreachable for longer periods of time, or unreachable at all depending on the viewers location.

-When the time it takes for a satellite to complete one full orbit matches the time it takes for the earth to complete one full revolution on its access, and when the satellite is orbiting directly above the equator and in the same direction as the earth’s revolution, it is in what is known as a “geosynchronous” orbit.
+When the time it takes for a satellite to complete one full orbit matches the time it takes for the earth to complete one full revolution on its axis, and when the satellite is orbiting directly above the equator and in the same direction as the earth’s revolution, it is in what is known as a “geosynchronous” orbit.
 The practical result of a geosynchronous orbit is that when viewed from the earth’s surface, the satellite appears to stay in the exact location above the earth’s surface at all times, and can be called a “geostationary” satellite.

 A geosynchronous satellite will always be at a fixed altitude of 35,786 km, and will be able to reach approximately 40% of the earth’s surface in the area immediately under the satellite.
 At the closest distance there will always be a delay of at least 240 milliseconds, or 0.25 seconds between the time data/a message is sent, and when it is received on the other side.
 However, depending on the network arrangement, the speed of the physical hardware, and where the transmitter/receiver are within that 40% coverage area, latency can be greater.